 The use of credit and debit cards continues to rise as Canadians move away from cash in favour of contactless payment methods.1 However, consumers must remain vigilant when choosing where to swipe their credit and debit cards.

 As the world of in-person shopping evolves, there is a growing need for new financial technology that makes it effortless to use your smartphone to buy, invest and save.
-While service providers make protecting their customers a priority, Service providers should make it their priority to protect their customer’s personal information but as with all technology platforms, it’s vulnerable to hacking and abuse.
+While providers of these services make protecting their customers and their personal information a priority, as with all technology platforms, they’re vulnerable to hacking and abuse.

 A 2022 survey2 revealed that nearly half of Canadians had experienced financial fraud, with credit card fraud being the most common.
 This makes it very important to review your finances and track your banking and credit card transactions at least once a month.
 It’s also a good idea to set up text or email alerts for new transactions, which can help catch unauthorized behaviour almost immediately.